victxrrr/thesis/section_5/nondeterm.typ

 === First attempt

 To always get hydraulic values identical to the serial version, we just need to sum the fluxes in the same order, i.e. by increasing interface indices.
 This is not entirely trivial in the interface-based approach since a thread processing an interface cannot know if the previous ones have already been handled without expensive inter-thread communication.
 The simplest solution is to shift the summation to the finite-volume update step, adopting a cell-based approach.
 At this point, it suffices to retrieve the fluxes from the surrounding interfaces and accumulate their contributions in increasing order.
 As previously mentioned, the main caveat is the overhead from additional memory accesses.
-The performance of this implementation attempt is reported in REF.

-Another optimization concerns the logic for flux buffering.
-Interfaces do not always add fluxes to the buffers of the left and right cells.
-If both water heights are below a user-defined threshold representing zero depth, the hydraulic variables are preserved but not added.
-In the program, this is handled with if-else logic checking the water levels in both cells.
-When shifting flux balance to the cell update step, we would need to re-check these conditions before accumulating boundary interface fluxes.
-These checks would require extra memory accesses and increase overhead.
-Instead, we replace such fluxes with $+0$ since adding it leaves values unchanged in IEEE 754-compliant systems#footnote[More precisely, we have $x + (+0) = x$ for every floating point number $x$ except the negatively signed zero $-0$, for which $-0 + (+0) = +0$.].
 Finally, note that this approach removes the need for mutexes.

 === Second attempt

 A better approach that maintains performance while ensuring determinism is to transform each cell's buffer into a vector of buffers.
-Each interface has precomputed local left and right indices that point to the appropriate position in the buffer vector where the fluxes should be stored, with $+0$ placed in the buffer if the cells are dry.
+Each interface has precomputed local left and right indices that point to the appropriate position in the buffer vector where the fluxes should be stored.
 In the update step, we simply accumulate the vector entries, avoiding any additional memory accesses outside the cell's buffer.
-This version is significantly faster, as shown in REF.
+Therefore, the number of uncached memory accesses is nearly the same as the interface-based implementation. \
+However, one detail remains.
+Interfaces do not always add fluxes to the left and right cell buffers.
+When both water heights are below the user-defined threshold representing zero depth, the hydraulic variables are preserved but not added.
+The program handles this with if-else logic that checks the water levels in both cells.
+When shifting the flux balance to the cell update step, these conditions needed to be rechecked before accumulating the boundary interface fluxes in the first version.
+These checks require extra memory access and increase overhead.
+In this second version, we filled the buffer with +0 in these cases, since adding +0 leaves values unchanged in IEEE 754-compliant systems#footnote[More precisely, we have $x + (+0) = x$ for every floating point number $x$ except the negatively signed zero $-0$, for which $-0 + (+0) = +0$.].